vmware/container-service-extension/docs/ENT-PKS.md

 <a name="architecture"></a>
 ## Architecture
 Below diagram depicts holistic view of infrastructure set-up, Ent-PKS on-boarding and tenant on-boarding.
-In other words, it illustrates physical view of the infrastructure and logical-view of PKS and tenant on-boarding in vCD.
+It illustrates physical view of the infrastructure and logical-view of PKS and tenant on-boarding in vCD.
 ![provider-setup](img/ent-pks/03-provider-setup-1.png)